Aspireve/n/README-en.md

 N is an extremely simple notepad.

-Typed note is automatically saved, and the oldest note will be deleted when the number exceeds 100.
+Typed note is automatically saved in the browser's localStorage, and the oldest note will be deleted when the number exceeds 100.

 https://AsaiToshiya.github.io/n